 Doxware

-They Threatens to publish sensitive data unless a ransom is paid.
+They threaten to publish sensitive data unless a ransom is paid.
 For Example, Attackers steal sensitive files and threaten to release them publicly unless the victim pays up.

 How to Protect Against Ransomware?